serdimoa/charting/Trading-Terminal.md

 These types of charts will be available out-of-the-box, just like Heikin Ashi is available in Charting Library.

 ####Volume Profile :clock4:
-This study will require soem server-side support.
+This study will require some server-side support.
 We'll provide more detals when it's ready.

 ####Drawing Tools Templates :clock4:
 This fucntionality will require the support from your backend.
 We'll update our open-source data backend to support this feature also, so consider using it to minimize the efforts from your side.